MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 -   A compromise dealing with slavery: “Who counts as a person in representation and taxation?”
 It was agreed that slaves couted $\frac35^{th}$ of a person

--   A compromise in the division of the  bramches of governmentand the introduction of what US current system of government is based on: checks and balaces
+-   A compromise in the division of the  branches of governmentand the introduction of what US current system of government is based on: checks and balaces

 According to this Separation proposed by Madison, each branch of power has the right and the duty to check the power of the other branches, so that a balance is maintained.